joseeden/joeden/docs/022-Generative-AI/004-Responsible-Use-of-AI.md

 - **Deepfakes**
   - Synthetic media depicting events that never happened.
+  - Defame individuals, influence public opinion, and undermine truth.
   - Example: A viral image of Pope Francis in a puffer jacket.
-  - Impact: Defame individuals, influence public opinion, and undermine truth.

 - **Misinformation Campaigns**
   - AI can create and spread false content on social media.
-  - Goal: Manipulate opinions or decisions.
+  - Manipulate opinions or decisions.

 - **Enhanced Hacking**
   - Malicious actors using AI to access critical infrastructure.
-  - Consequences: Devastating impacts if poorly moderated AI is used irresponsibly.
+  - Devastating impacts if poorly moderated AI is used irresponsibly.

 ### Prevention